JesusCoyotzi/stm32/notes/generalities.md

 The vendor provided way to load firmware, HAL libraries, and create boilerplate code very usefull if you do not want to spend 15 hrs reading the user guide trying to figure out Wich register to set UART baud rate.
-Importante setup
+Important setup
 - Under project manager in setup select Makefile to use gcc eabi
 - On Pinout config, SYS, select Serial Wire as Debug to make st-link work